Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 ![Dart Editor with pubspec.yaml file](images/victor-files.png)

-It is this file that makes the vector_victor directory a package.
+The pubspec.yaml file is what makes the vector_victor directory a package.
 This file contains the package specification written in YAML.
 At minimum, the pubspec provides a name for the package.
-It also can provide a description and identify packages on which this package is dependent.
+It also can provide a description and identify packages on which this package depends.

 ![The default pubspec.yaml file specifies name and description](images/pubspec.png)

 Any application with a valid pubspec.yaml file in its top-level directory is a package and can therefore use external packages.

-An application package contains everything required by an application to run.
-The code is not intended to be reused by other programmers.
-A library package contains code, libraries, tools, and resources intended to be shared and reused by others.
-To use a library package,
-an application must be in an application package.

 ##...Or put an existing application into a package {#old-app-in-pkg}